oolofsson/decision-trees/README.md

 picking an attribute for splitting?
 Think about reduction in entropy after the split and what the entropy implies._

+When information gain for the subsets Sk is maximized the entropy gets smaller, the more information received the easier to determine the outcome.

 ### Assignment 5

 ### Assignment 6